Gentleman1983/advent-of-code/README.md

 Simple project for Advent of Code 2023.

 Planned to be done primarily in [Kotlin](https://kotlinlang.org).
 Please beware of code quality issues, because these are early steps on Kotlin.
-Some tasks may be solved in other languages like Python or JAVA 21.
+Day 24 part 2 is solved in Python for better performance and easier solution instead of Kotlin.

 For more information see https://adventofcode.com [2023](https://adventofcode.com/2023)